 A healthcare sustainability prediction for 2025.
 Healthcare and life science organisations have adopted mitigation strategies to reduce their carbon footprint and improve sustainability.
 They prioritise suppliers that have zero-carbon landfill policies, recycle waste and water, and use sustainable materials in packaging and parts.
 They also save costs and improve sustainability: by using recyclable materials, choosing suppliers and equipment with lower carbon footprints, and reducing patient journeys via virtual models and remote monitoring.

 - Switching to renewable ‘green’ energy.
 By phasing out fossil fuels and switching to renewable energy, healthcare and life sciences organisations have reduced their carbon footprints.

 - Switching from disposable to reusable instruments.
 This improves hospital handling/transportation costs, reduces the use of landfill sites, saves costs and improves sustainability.
-Procurement consider sustainable goals when buying medicines/medical equipment, and prioritise companies with shared values.
+Healthcare sustainability starts to impact procurement, with organisations considering sustainable goals when buying medicines/medical equipment, and prioritise companies with shared values.

 - Progressing to sustainable environmental goals.
 Life sciences and healthcare organisations use a system-level set of common metrics/disclosures (e.g. independent audits) to foster confidence and trust in their goals.

 Conquered constraints in 2025

 - Skills and talent.
 All life science and healthcare staff are trained in climate change, health and sustainability: to drive and implement sustainable actions across the health ecosystem.
 Companies whose leaders champion sustainability goals have had the most success in reducing their carbon footprint.